Coronavirus: Employees: illness or self-isolation

 The coronavirus (COVID-19) outbreak is having far-reaching financial impacts on individuals and businesses across the UK, and indeed across the world.

 If you are an employee and are ill or self-isolating, this page explains what you may be able to claim.
 If you find your work has changed, for example your hours have been reduced or you have been laid-off or made redundant, see our work changes guidance.
 There is also some useful information on the ACAS website.

 Can I get Statutory Sick Pay (SSP)?

-Statutory Sick Pay is to be paid from the first day of sickness absence, rather than the fourth day, for people who have COVID-19 or have to self-isolate, in line with official guidance.
+Statutory Sick Pay is to be paid to those eligible (from the first day of sickness absence rather than the fourth day) for people who have COVID-19 or have to self-isolate in line with official guidance.
 There is also guidance on social distancing aimed at people aged 70 or older, under 70 with underlying health conditions and those who are pregnant and guidance on shielding for 12 weeks for those defined on medical grounds as extremely vulnerable.
-It is not clear at the current time whether people who fall into the social distancing/shielding groups are entitled to SSP.

 What happens to my tax credits if I claim SSP?